smessie/Article-ESWC2024-DFDP/content/evaluation.md

 This illustrates SHACL's limitations as display ontology.
 One user expressed confusion about the purpose of the Subject URI.
 While there is usually at least one valid suggestion for those without prior knowledge, the lack of understanding can still lead to confusion when making a selection.
 Besides that, the users did not notice that the app was using Solid and Linked Data behind the scenes and this is exactly the goal of the FormRenderer app.
-People who were given a form described using the SHACL vocabulary were unaware that schema alignment tasks were being performed behind the scenes.
+People were unaware that schema alignment tasks were being performed behind the scenes.
 To conclude, the feedback on the FormRenderer app was positive and all the participating users were able to fill in the form without any issues and no prior knowledge of Solid and Linked Data.